 - ½ tsp ground black pepper

-- 1-2 Tbsp grated fresh horseradish root, peeled*
+- 1-2 Tbsp fresh horseradish root, peeled and grated*

 - ¼ tsp white sugar